healthy foods

 Do You Need Vitamin D Deficiency Testing?

-If you think you have a deficiency, you may need to be tested by your doctor.
+If you suspect you have a deficiency, consult your doctor for a diagnosis and treatment.
 There typically aren’t symptoms of deficiency, but you may experience symptoms in some cases.

 Possible Vitamin D Deficiency Symptoms:

-If you have questions, your doctor or nurse practitioner can answer them and help you figure out the right amount of vitamin D for your own health needs.
+If you have questions, your doctor or nurse practitioner can answer them and help you determine the right amount of vitamin D for your individual health needs.

 Contact us for more information about deficiency testing or to schedule an appointment at 320.634.5157.